mika-n/NGPCarMenu/ReadMe.md

 - Download the latest version from the link shown above (ZIP file).
 - Unzip the NGPCarMenu-versionTag.zip file to the root folder of existing installation of RBR game (for example *c:\games\richardBurnsRally* ).
 - Check *plugins\NGPCarMenu.ini.sample* file settings, especially the *RBRCITCarListPath* option.
 This option should point to the carList.ini file from NGP physics plugin (by default *RBRCIT\carlist\carList.ini* which is a relative path under the RBR installation folder).
 - Alternatively you can use EasyRBR tool to setup cars.
-In that case uncomment the EasyRBRPath NGPCarMenu.ini entry and set path to EasyRBR\easyrbr.ini file.
+In that case uncomment the EasyRBRPath option in NGPCarMenu.ini and set path to EasyRBR\easyrbr.ini file.
-- When RBR game with this plugin is started for the first time then the plugin will automatically copy the NGPCarMenu.ini.sample file as NGPCarMenu.ini file if it doesn't exist yet.
+- When RBR game is started for the first time then the plugin will automatically copy the NGPCarMenu.ini.sample file as NGPCarMenu.ini file if it doesn't exist yet.
 If the NGPCarMenu.ini already exists then the plugin continues to use it and uses default value in all new options.
 Check the sample file for tips about those new options.
 This way you can simply unzip a new version on top of the existing NGPCarMenu plugin because you won't loose your existing customized NGPCarMenu.ini values.
 - Start *RichardBurnsRally_SSE.exe* game as usual and go to *"Options/Plugins/NGPCarMenu"* in-game menu.
 - At first you probably don't have any car preview images under *Plugins\NGPCarMenu\preview* folder.
 Select *"Create car images"* menu command to generate new preview images.
 Sit down and wait while the plugin creates new preview images from all installed car models.
 - Use the "Create car images" command when you have installed new custom cars for RBR via RBRCIT or EasyRBR tool.
 - Now you are ready to race!
 Go to *"Quick Rally/Multiplayer/Season"* in-game menu and verify that you can see the new information and car preview images in *"Select Car"* menu.
+- If you use RBRTM online tournament plugin then enable RBRTM_Integration option.
+If the car preview image is drawn at wrong location in RBRTM menus then check resolution specific RBRTM_CarPictureRect option in NGPCarMenu.ini file.
+Set correct rectangle coordinates where the car preview image should be dran (pro tip.
+Take fullscreen screenshot and use Paint app to see the correct coordinates of the bottom left "empty rectangle area" in Shakedown menu).

 The NGPCarMenu.ini file has various screen resolution specific options.
 There are default values for the most common resolutions, but if the resolution you use is not there then you should add new resolution entry and set a value to at least ScreenshotCropping option.
 This option defines the rectangle area used in a car preview image screenshot.
 If you are upgrading from an old version then your existing NGPCarMenu.ini file remains as it is and all new INI options use a default value.
 Refer to NGPCarMenu.ini.sample for more information about new options.